qzyu211/wang-zhan/_pages/learning.md

 layout: categories
 permalink: /learning/
 header:
-  except: Cultivate a deeper understanding of the various methodologies within statistics, data science, and machine learning.
+  excerpt: Cultivate a deeper understanding of the various methodologies within statistics, data science, and machine learning.
 By looking closer at the fundamentals behind each of the concepts, we can gain a comprehensive view of how they work.
   overlay_image: "/images/changbaishan.jpg"
   caption: "Photo by Sam Balye on Unsplash"
 author_profile: true